depsir/ExternalEdit/README.md

 Note that every line except the last one must end with a comma

 #Usage
 1. Go to an external edit link, a file will be downloaded.
-Its name should be something like index.php
-1. The mediawiki file will be downloaded and shown into sublime text
+1. Open the mediawiki file into sublime text
-    1. if the file name was something like index.php the page will be downloaded automatically
+1. Run the "ExternalEdit: Load control file" command
-    1. otherwise just run the "ExternalEdit: Load control file" command
+1. Edit your page in sublime text
 1. From the command palette (ctrl+shift+p) run the "ExternalEdit: Save changes" command

 #Contributing